rski/rski.github.io/_posts/2021-12-24-nix-swiss-army-knife.md

 title: "Nix: the Swiss Army knife of dotfile management"
 ---

 As I put the finishing tweaks on migrating my dotfiles from NixOS to my new Ubuntu-based work laptop, it dawned on me how much easier Nix has made the whole process.
 Last time I did this, it was from NixOS to NixOS, which was basically free.
 This time, Nix really got to shine, and I'd be remiss if I didn't compile a few notes about it.
-So, welcome to this weeks' Nix propaganda article: Xmas edition.
+So, welcome to this week's Nix propaganda article: Xmas edition.

 # Config files become completely portable between systems